 To those who have never practiced it, Pilates may seem foreign, perhaps even a bit intimidating.
-Look for Pilates Orlando, you have the right place.
+Looking for Pilates Windermere and Pilates Winter Garden?
+You have the right place.
 But for decades, Pilates has been a great way to increase strength in your core muscles and improve your posture, balance and flexibility.
 Along with helping your body stay fit, Pilates can be great for your state of mind.
 Professional athletes, weekend athletic warriors and busy professionals all practice Pilates and love the results.
 At Zero Gravity Fitness in Ocoee, Fla., our professional staff can teach beginners the basics of Pilates and offer fresh instruction and guidance to those who have practiced it for years.
 Contact Zero Gravity today to learn more about our Pilates programs and classes.
 If you are thinking about trying Pilates for the first time, here are some things to keep in mind before you begin.

 What Is Pilates?